Data-Damilola-Oyewo/Exploration-of-Data-Science-Jobs-Salary-/README.md

 The medium sized category company had more staff in all.
 Almost an equal number of entry level workers were engaged in all the three 3 categories of the company.
 Large and medium sized have almost the same number of executive cadre, only the small sized locations had a reduced numbers of executives.
 This may be due to the fact that the company is still budding at those small locations.
 Mid-level workers had most of the workers in the medium sized category companies and least of its workers on the small sized category companies.
  USA had a highest distribution of all the different level of experience in the workforce.
 The question here is that why is there no executive officer cadre in Great Britain, whereas, Poland with lower number of workforce have some Executive staff with them.
-It is most like the productivity of the organisation increased in 2022 as they paid higher amount of salary in 2022 than in the previous years.
+It is most likely the productivity of the organisation increased in 2022 as they paid higher amount of salary in 2022 than in the previous years.
 The result here in salary in USD by work-year shows that more people are earning far higher in 2022 than they were earning in 2020 and 2021.
 Some senior level cadre earned higher than Executive categories of workers.
 This sounds strange to know.
 It was also observed that few people working at the small sized company earned fat salaries as compared to medium and large sized branches.
 In actual fact, more of medium sized branches staff earned more.
 Out of the 8 topmost earners, it is observed that Data Scientist and Director of Data Science had the highest pay of $11,000,000.
 Data science manager and principal data scientist had the next level of high pay.
 Data Science Consultant also had a good share of the top earners.
 Interestingly, 5 locations collect 94% of the salary being paid by the organisation out of over 25 locations.